Jackson’s Bay, 1874-1879: Resolutely Untamed

 _______________

-Settlers on Jackson’s Bay beach told Józef Stachurski they had no doctor, and it was “impossible to live here.”
-Pushed by Learmonth at the inquiry, Stachurski expanded: “everything was very dear,” the settlers “could not do more than pay for their provisions” and they “must live like wild beasts.”
-Another Jackson’s Bay settler told him that “it was quite impossible to cultivate mountains, which for half the year were covered with snow.”51
+Polish settlers already living at Jackson’s Bay were on beach when the waipara arrived that February, and told Józef Stachurski they had no doctor, and it was “impossible to live here.”
+Pushed by Learmonth at the inquiry, Stachurski said that the settlers told him, “everything was very dear,” that they “could not do more than pay for their provisions” and that they “must live like wild beasts.”
+Another told him that “it was quite impossible to cultivate mountains, which for half the year were covered with snow.”52

-“We expected to see a town or village, and, on account of not seeing one, we got frightened,” a translator said on Stachurski’s behalf.
+Stachurski, through a translator: “We expected to see a town or village, and, on account of not seeing one, we got frightened.”
 Stachurski, husband of Anna (née Szreder) and father of Maria (5), Józef (2) and Rosalia, born at sea, nearly did not make it back to the waipara.
-According to the west coast times, “Coming back, he jumped into the water, and was nearly drowned.”52
+According to the west coast times, “Coming back, he jumped into the water, and was nearly drowned.”53

 In Hokitika, Bonar asked Stachurski what he expected to do.